prepare/ChromiumFX/Readme.md

 Then take a look at the [wiki](https://bitbucket.org/wborgsm/chromiumfx/wiki/Home).

+### Warning ###
+The API of this project is not frozen and is subject to change.
+However, the overall structure of this API will be preserved.

 ### Versioning ###

 ChromiumFX version numbers consist of four digits.
 The first three digits are the version number of the underlying CEF binaries.
 The fourth number is the release number of ChromiumFX for a specific CEF version.
 Example: 3.1750.1738.0 is the first release of ChromiumFX for CEF 3.1750.1738 and 3.1750.1738.3 would be the fourth release for the same CEF version, and so on.